Canada records a second case of a rare blood clot after AstraZeneca shoots | ExBulletin

 Canada records a second case of a rare blood clot after AstraZeneca shoots

-Canadian health officials said on Twitter that patients living in western Alberta and receiving a version of the AstraZeneca vaccine provided by the Indian Serum Institute are being treated and recovering.

-At the end of March, the National Advisory Committee on the Basics of Immunization (NACI) in Canada recommended that people under the age of 55 stop using the AstraZeneca vaccine while assessing risk.
-Photo: ANDREAS SOLARO / AFP

-Health officials in Toronto-Canada said on Saturday that they recorded a second case of rare but severe blood clots associated with AstraZeneca’s COVID-19 vaccine, but still recommend it.
+Canadian health officials said Saturday that they recorded a second case of rare but severe blood clots associated with AstraZeneca’s COVID-19 vaccine, but still recommend the use of this injection.

-Canadian health officials wrote on Twitter that patients living in western Alberta who received a version of the AstraZeneca vaccine provided by the Serum Institute of India were “treated and recovering.”
+Patients living in western Alberta and receiving a version of AstraZeneca vaccine “Treatment and Recovery” Canadians from the Serum Institute of India Health authorities I wrote it on Twitter.

-1/5 The Public Health Agency of Canada received a report from Alberta about a case of an individual living in Canada who experienced a very rare adverse event with thrombocytopenia after vaccination with COVISHIELD. # COVID-19 (new coronavirus infection) #vaccine

 Canada reported the first case of thrombocytopenia-related blood clotting in a Quebec woman who received the same shot on Tuesday.